-Invasive species management at Blackcarr Woods
+Invasive Species Management at Blackcarr Woods

 Volunteers removing green rhododendron bushes from woodland